jordydavelaar/MarchMadSim/README.md

 ## 🛠 How It Works

 ### 🎲 Win Probability Calculation
-Each game is simulated using an advanced probability function based on:
+Each game is simulated using a probability function based on:
 - **Team Efficiency** (adjusted Net Rating)
 - **Random Shocks** (heavy-tailed noise for upsets)
 - **Momentum & Luck** (computed from season stats)